-setLBandBeams Beam Frequency Rate Name (8) Region (8) Usage
+slbb setLBandBeams Beam Frequency Rate Name (8) Region (8) Usage

 glbb getLBandBeams Beam

 + User1 1525000000 baud600 Unknown Unknown Disabled

 + User2 1559000000 Hz baud1200 Enabled

-all baud2400
++ User3 baud2400

-baud4800
++ User4 baud4800

+all

 RxControl: L-band > Generic L-Band Settings > Satellite Beam Configuration

 This command can be used to define/inquire the parameters of user-defined L-Band beams.
 A beam is characterized by its frequency and baud rate (the Frequency and Rate arguments).
 Optionally, a beam name and region ID can also be associated to each beam, for information only.
 A beam can be enabled or disabled, as set by the Usage argument.
 Only enabled beams can be locked to.